Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Determining what content your audience is reading and sharing, as well as their interests, profession, and location, can give you an idea of what to produce next.
 It also allows you to understand better what content resonates with them and how they interact.

 Brands can use social media to understand their audience better and get ahead of the competition.
-Additionally, brand managers can use social media listening tools like Brandwatch or subscribe to shareable bulletins like Share this post to gain insights that they might not be able to find through other means.
+Additionally, brand managers can use social media listening tools like Brandwatch or subscribe to shareable bulletins like Share This Post to gain insights that they might not be able to find through other means.

 The term “Consumer Research” was coined by J Walter Thompson in 1944 when they were trying to come up with a way to describe the new techniques that were emerging at the time, which used social network data.
 These techniques have become more prevalent in recent years as our understanding of social media has grown.